k2view/blueprints/Docker/README.md

 ```

 ## Fabric studio cass
-Docker compose for simple fabric studio with Neo4j for data discovery and Cassandra for system DB and TDM
+Docker compose for simple fabric studio with Neo4j for data discovery and Cassandra for system DB and TDM.

 ### Start space
 ```bash
 cd fabric-studio-cass